Bmjbrinkley/Documentation/README.md

 # Documentation for HomeLabs

 This is an environment for me to submit my homelab documentation, scripts, and anything IT-field related.
-In hope of growing in the industry.
+In hopes of growing in the industry.

 # Note